Haroenv/dock-spacer/README.md

 `./dock-spacer -v` to make hidden apps back regular

+`./dock-spacer -s` to enable scroll gestures in the Dock for exposé and opening folders

+`./dock-spacer -s d` to disable scroll gestures

 `./dock-spacer -h` for help.

 To remove a spacer, just drag it out of the dock.